Why we need vapour recovery at service stations

-On the 31 January 2017, regulatory responsibility of VR was transitioned to local councils.
-Local councils are the Appropriate Regulatory Authority (ARA) for Service stations in NSW (under the Protection of Environment Operations Act 1997) and therefore already have responsibility for compliance and planning issues relating to petrol service stations (other than VR).
-Aligning existing local government ARA responsibilities for service stations and VR will be a positive outcome which helps reduce regulatory ‘red tape’ across industry.
+In 2017, regulatory responsibility for VR was transitioned to local councils.
+Local councils are the appropriate regulatory authority (ARA) for service stations in NSW (under the Protection of Environment Operations Act 1997) and have responsibility for all compliance and planning issues relating to petrol service stations.

 Vapour recovery toolkit resources

-The local government “toolkit” resource pack (USB) has been sent to all Councils in the VR zones.
-The USB contains the VR Toolkit and compliance details of petrol service stations in each council area.
-This resource should assist Councils when undertaking their VR regulatory responsibilities.
+The local government vapour recovery toolkit was sent on USB to all councils in the VR zones.
+The USB contains the toolkit and compliance details of petrol service stations in each council area.
+This resource should assist councils with their VR regulatory responsibilities.